Signal-K/manuscript/content/Base.md

 1. **Create Manual Planet Data**: Manually assign planet names, compositions, and resources based on data and assumptions.
 2. **Calculate Planetary Values**: Develop methods to calculate planetary radius, mass, temperature, and other characteristics using available data.
-3. **Implement Data Filtering**: Set up a filtering system that allows users to change the visual interpretation of data.
-4. **Design Satellite and Mapping Tools**: Plan and create tools for gathering and mapping data in space.
 5. **Remove Outdated Database Schemas**: Merge or remove outdated schemas in Supabase, including tables for sites, replies, planet status, and other unused data tables.

 # Full review